Optical Processing

 If we let x' = -x then

-We can modify the synthesized image by modifying the amplitude and phase of E(x'') in the frequency plane.
+We can modify the synthesized image by modifying the amplitude and phase of E(x'') in the frequency plane by optical means.

 Let us choose our units so that a = 1.
 The E(kx'')= C sin(kx''/2)/(kx''/2) and